 Residents of East Providence, Pawtucket, or Providence: Your “state books” will be given to you by Saint Raphael Academy at the August orientation.

 Residents of all other RI towns/cities: You must order your “state books” by contacting your local school department.
-Links with information regarding where, when, and how you can pick up your “state books” will be added here as they are received from each district in the spring.
+Links with information regarding where, when, and how you can pick up your “state books” will be added to the Textbooks page on the school website as they are received from each district in the spring.

-If your city or town is not listed to the right, please contact them directly to determine how you can order and pick up your “state books.”
+If your city or town is not listed there, please contact them directly to determine how you can order and pick up your “state books.”
 Many cities and towns require orders to be submitted by mid-June.

 Please note that Rhode Island cities and towns will not provide you with certain books (for instance, Theology books, workbooks, and other reference books).
 These books can be purchased online from Follett Virtual Bookstores.